Smooth Flow Matching for Synthesizing Functional Data: Real Data Analysis

-We apply SFM with both Gaussian and Student-\( t \) bases (Algorithms~\ref{algo:total_algorithm} and Algorithms~S1 in the Supplementary Materials) to each clinical feature in order to synthesize new functional samples.
-To assess performance, we compare SFM to DSM and FM, using the same neural network architecture as in the simulation study.
-Since DSM and FM require fully observed functional trajectories, we impute missing values by applying smoothing splines, as described previously, over a fixed evaluation grid \( \mathcal{T}_r \).
+We apply SFM with both Gaussian and Student-\(t\) bases (Algorithm~\ref{algo:total_algorithm} and Algorithm~\ref{algo:total_algorithm_t} in the Supplementary Materials) to each clinical feature to synthesize new functional samples.
+To evaluate performance, we compare SFM with DSM and FM, using the same neural network architecture as in the simulation study.
+Here, we further utilize GPU acceleration to speed up the computation of DSM and FM.
+Because DSM and FM require fully observed functional trajectories, we impute missing values by applying smoothing splines, as previously described, over a fixed evaluation grid \( \mathcal{S}_r \).
 This grid consists of 31 equally spaced time points spanning the observed time domain of each clinical feature, approximately covering all time points at which any patient was measured.

-Figure~\ref{dat:real_simulated}~(B) – (E) displays synthetic functional samples generated by SFM, as well as by DSM and FM, evaluated on \( \mathcal{T}_r \).
-For each method and feature, we generate 100 synthetic samples.
-We also report the computational training times for SFM, DSM, and FM in Table~\ref{tab:time}.
-The results show that SFM achieves significantly shorter training time compared to DSM and FM, highlighting its computational efficiency.
+Figure~\ref{dat:real_simulated}~(B)--(E) displays synthetic functional samples generated by SFM, DSM, and FM, evaluated on \( \mathcal{S}_r \).
+For each method and clinical feature, we generate 100 synthetic samples.
+The computational training times for SFM, DSM, and FM are summarized in Table~\ref{tab:time}.
+These results show that SFM achieves substantially shorter training times than DSM and FM, highlighting its superior computational efficiency.

-In Figure~\ref{dat:real_simulated}, we observe that the functional samples generated by DSM and FM differ substantially from the observed data.
-This discrepancy is largely attributable to the irregular sampling in the original dataset, which results in a high proportion of missing values that must be imputed prior to model training.
-The imputation process not only denoises the observed values but also extrapolates values at time points outside the range of actual observations for some patients.
-Such extrapolation can introduce considerable error—spline smoothing often imputes out-of-sample regions as nearly linear, which may poorly capture the true underlying dynamics and consequently degrade the quality of the synthesized samples.
+In Figure~\ref{dat:real_simulated}, the functional samples generated by DSM and FM differ substantially from the observed data.
+This discrepancy primarily arises from the irregular sampling in the original dataset, which leads to a high proportion of missing values that must be imputed prior to model training.
+The imputation process not only denoises the observed values but also extrapolates data at time points outside the range of actual observations for certain patients.
+Such extrapolation can introduce considerable error, as spline smoothing often imputes out-of-sample regions in a nearly linear manner, which may poorly capture the true underlying dynamics and consequently degrade the quality of the synthesized samples.